seohsirk/next-supabase-ai-template/README.md

 3. Click on "Enable Webhooks"
 4. Click on "Create a new hook"

-Now, replicate thr webhooks at `apps/web/supabase/seed.sql` using the UI:
+Now, replicate the webhooks at `apps/web/supabase/seed.sql` using the UI:

 1. Please remember to set the `X-Supabase-Event-Signature` header with the value of the `SUPABASE_DB_WEBHOOK_SECRET` to the request.
 2. Please remember to set the endpoint to `/api/db/webhook` using your real APP URL.
 If your APP URL is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.
 3. Use 5000 as the timeout.